January 2026

 Format: DOWNLOADABLE PDF

-With the Government having identified five priority sectors for the introduction of smart data schemes to enable secure data sharing by consumers and businesses with trusted third parties, attendees will assess the way forward for implementation that can advance aims for supporting innovation, competition, and increased choice, trust and value for stakeholders.
+With the Government having identified five priority sectors for the introduction of smart data schemes to enable secure data sharing by consumers and businesses with trusted third parties, attendees assessed the way forward for implementation that can advance aims for supporting innovation, competition, and increased choice, trust and value for stakeholders.

 Implementation, regulation & the Information Commissioner’s Office

-Taking place as the ICO conducts consultations over guidance - including for recognised legitimate interests, handling of data protection complaints, storage and access technologies, and wider implications for compliance and operational practice across sectors - discussion will consider the transition of the ICO to a new governance model.
-Areas for discussion include the strategic framework formalising the ICO’s core duties, codes of practice for processing personal data, and the expansions of investigatory powers to monitor compliance, alongside the development of statutory guidance, and priorities for enforcement during this period of reform.
+Taking place as the ICO conducts consultations over guidance - including for recognised legitimate interests, handling of data protection complaints, storage and access technologies, and wider implications for compliance and operational practice across sectors - discussion considered the transition of the ICO to a new governance model.

 International alignment